What is Pension Drawdown?

 - The income you draw down is taxable

 After you've taken your tax-free cash, any income you take will be subject to income tax.
-The amount of tax you pay on income from the plan will depend on your circumstances, and may change based on your income tax rate.
+The amount of tax you pay on income from the plan will depend on your circumstances, and may change in the future.

 - Your state benefits could be affected